-Portsmouth Football Club was founded in 1898 and the club have always played at Fratton Park.
+Portsmouth Football Club were founded in 1898 and the club have always played at Fratton Park.

 The oldest stand still in use is the South Stand, built in the 1920s and designed by Archibald Leitch.
 It houses the dressing rooms, boardroom and offices and is the heartbeat of the stadium.

 Pompey were promoted to the top flight for the first time in 1927 and reached two FA Cup finals before winning the trophy with a 4-1 victory over Wolves in 1939.